-The Department of Accounting and Finance prepares ethically aware decision-makers with effective analytical and qualitative business knowledge and skills to become professionals in their respective fields, with a commitment to high quality teaching and applying scholarship to professional practice and theory.
+The Department of Accounting and Finance prepares ethically aware decision-makers with effective analytical and qualitative business knowledge and skills to become professionals in their respective fields in the region and beyond.
+We commit to high quality teaching and applying scholarship to professional practice, pedagogy, and theory to enhance the professional accounting and finance fields.
 The department offers the Master of Accountancy degree and two undergraduate majors within the Bachelor of Science in Business Administration degree: accounting and finance.
 The department also offers a Certificate in Accounting Information Systems.

 The undergraduate accounting program is committed to preparing students to apply accounting and business knowledge in organizations.
 Students develop competence in a broad range of accounting practices.
 The curriculum strives to foster critical thinking and problem-solving skills.
 Students are prepared to enter professional positions in accounting with business, nonprofit, or government organizations.
 Accounting programs in the School of Business Administration hold separate AACSB International accreditation.

 See the School of Business Administration section of the catalog for additional credit restrictions and residency requirements.

 |ACTG 203 Accounting Lab (may be taken with lower core)||1|